sorin-ionescu/prezto/modules/ruby/README.md

 home directory.

 Since RVM is loaded into the shell and is known to override shell commands, it may conflict with shell scripts.
+It may be best to load ruby last in .zpreztorc as RVM will complain if it's not first in the load path.

 rbenv
 -----